Using Docker Compose as a Remote Interpreter

 Before you start working with Docker, make sure that the Docker Integration plugin is enabled.
 The plugin is bundled with RubyMine and is activated by default.
 If the plugin is not activated, enable it on the Plugins settings page of the Settings / Preferences Dialog as described in Managing Plugins.

-Before you start working with Docker, make sure that the Ruby Docker plugin is enabled.
-The plugin is bundled with RubyMine and is activated by default.
-If the plugin is not activated, enable it on the Plugins settings page of the Settings / Preferences Dialog as described in Managing Plugins.
+Before you start working with Docker, make sure that the Docker Integration and Ruby Docker plugins are enabled.
+The plugins are bundled with RubyMine and activated by default.
+If the plugins are not activated, enable them on the Plugins settings page of the Settings / Preferences Dialog as described in Managing Plugins.

 Preparing an example

 We'll use the same example as for Docker.
 So go to, then point to :